 So that’s the fish food sorted.
 Now to the vegetables.
 You can grow many things in an aquaponics system, in many different ways.
 You can have a regular type growbed that produces greens and other veggies, or you can get a little fancy.

 The below video shows growing wheatgrass in a backyard aquaponics system, which is a great way to grow this food with minimal inputs.
 The same technique could be applied to microgreens.

 No space for growbeds?
 Apartment dwelling?
 Not a problem.
 If you have space for a fish tank and either a patio or a window, you could always set up a vertical aquaponics system.

 So there you have it.
 The many faces of aquaponics.
 The thing we like about this growing technique is that it scales from apartment to farm without trouble.
 We can’t wait to get aquaponics going at Milkwood Farm, a project that will be headed by Floyd Constable, following his work in Thailand constructing aquaponics systems on a community scale…

-So if you’d like to skill up in Aquaponics, we’re running 2 courses in Sydney this spring.
+So if you’d like to skill up in Aquaponics, Milkwood runs regular aquaponics workshops in Sydney.
 The course includes two days of theory and practice of aquaponics, as well as a guided design exercise where you can brainstorm an aquaponics system for your own home, and get feedback on what would work best for you.